ethereum/web3.py/docs/web3.contract.rst

         >>> # does not raise the revert since explicitly enabled on the call:
         >>> response = myContract.functions.revertsWithOffchainLookup(myData).call(ccip_read_enabled=True)

+CCIP Read enforces URL validation before every outbound request: only HTTPS is permitted, redirects are not followed, and hostnames that resolve to private/reserved IP ranges are blocked.
+These defaults can be adjusted via ``ccip_read_allow_http`` and ``ccip_read_url_validator`` on the provider.
+See :meth:`~web3.eth.Eth.call` for details.

 If the function called results in a ``revert`` error, a ``ContractLogicError`` will be raised.
 If there is an error message with the error, web3.py attempts to parse the message that comes back and return it to the user as the error string.